USA Swimming calls for Tokyo Games postponement

 (Reuters) - USA Swimming called on Friday for the Tokyo 2020 Games to be postponed for a year, hours after the U.S. Olympic and Paralympic Committee said athletes should continue their preparations amid the coronavirus pandemic.

-The heavily decorated swimming program expressed its concerns in a letter to the USOPC, joining a chorus of growing international concern and calls to have the Olympics rescheduled.
+The heavily decorated swimming programme expressed its concerns in a letter to the USOPC, joining a chorus of growing international concern and calls to have the Olympics rescheduled.

 “We have watched our athletes’ worlds be turned upside down,” USA Swimming CEO Tim Hinchey wrote.

-“The right and responsible thing to do is to prioritize everyone’s health and safety and appropriately recognize the toll this global pandemic is taking on athletic preparations.”
+“The right and responsible thing to do is to prioritise everyone’s health and safety and appropriately recognise the toll this global pandemic is taking on athletic preparations.”

 The outbreak has infected over 250,000 people and killed more than 10,000, bringing global sport to a virtual standstill.